 • Implementing any new type of technology will require training personnel and establishing an effective troubleshooting system during and after the cloud has been launched.
 This involves addressing any hesitation among employees, especially those who are unfamiliar with cloud technology.

 • A major concern about cloud computing is security risk.
-Most businesses worry about sensitive data in the cloud and their vulnerability to unauthorized users.
+Most businesses worry about sensitive data in the cloud and its vulnerability to unauthorized users.
 Although an organization’s cloud is accessed using designated usernames and passwords, verifying user identity itself remains a top concern.
 Moreover, there is potential data loss through hardware failures, outages, hackers and rogue employees.
 Most cloud services will require their users to hand over some of the control over data loss prevention procedures.
+Learn more about important cloud security threats that businesses need to prepare for here.

 How to Keep Data Safe on the Cloud